Cipralex, 10 mg 14 pcs

 Overdose

-The data on overdose of escitalopram are limited, in many such cases there was also an overdose of other drugs.
-In most cases, the symptoms of overdose are mild or non-existent.
-Cases of fatal overdose of escitalopram (without taking other drugs) are rare, in most cases there is also an overdose of other drugs.
+Data on overdose of escitalopram are limited, and many such cases have involved overdose of other drugs.
+In most cases, symptoms of overdose do not appear or are mild.
+Cases of overdose of escitalopram (without taking other drugs) with a fatal outcome are rare, in most cases there is also an overdose of other drugs.

-Symptoms: mainly CNS (from dizziness, tremor and agitation to rare cases of serotonin syndrome, seizure disorders and coma), GI (nausea/vomiting), CSS (hypotension, tachycardia, QT interval prolongation and arrhythmia) and electrolyte balance disorders (hypokalemia, hyponatremia).
+Symptoms: mainly from the central nervous system (from dizziness, tremor and agitation to rare cases of serotonin syndrome, convulsive disorders and coma), from the gastrointestinal tract (nausea/vomiting), cardiovascular system (hypotension, tachycardia, prolongation of the QT interval and arrhythmia) and electrolyte imbalance (hypokalemia, hyponatremia).

-Treatment: there is no specific antidote to the drug.
+Treatment: There is no specific antidote for the drug.
 Normal airway patency, oxygenation and ventilation of the lungs should be ensured.
-Gastric lavage should be performed and activated charcoal prescribed.
-Gastric lavage should be performed as soon as possible after ingestion.
-It is recommended to monitor the performance of the heart and other vital organs and to carry out symptomatic and supportive therapy.
+Gastric lavage should be performed and activated charcoal should be prescribed.
+Gastric lavage should be performed as soon as possible after taking the drug.
+It is recommended to monitor the performance of the heart and other vital organs and provide symptomatic and supportive therapy.

 ---|---|